structurizr/structurizr.github.io/commands/03-server/91-terms-and-conditions.md

 Either party may terminate this Agreement on thirty (30) days written notice to the other party.

-This Agreement will terminate immediately, without prior notice from Structurizr Limited, in the event that you fail to comply with any material provision of this Agreement, including your obligations regarding the EULA, payment, acceptable use, or (for Resellers) End User onboarding.
+This Agreement will terminate immediately, without prior notice from Structurizr Limited, in the event that you fail to comply with any material provision of this Agreement, including your obligations regarding the EULA, payment, acceptable use, the requirements relating to Sub-Reseller appointments, or (for Resellers) End User onboarding.

-Upon termination of this Agreement: (i) a Reseller's authority to facilitate license transactions on behalf of Structurizr Limited shall immediately cease; and (ii) the Reseller must promptly notify any prospective End Users with whom a transaction has not yet completed that it is no longer authorised to act as a reseller.
+Upon termination of this Agreement: (i) a Reseller's authority to facilitate license transactions on behalf of Structurizr Limited, and its authority to appoint or maintain any Sub-Reseller, shall immediately cease; (ii) any Sub-Reseller appointed by that Reseller shall likewise cease to have any authority to facilitate license transactions on behalf of Structurizr Limited; and (iii) the Reseller must promptly notify any Sub-Resellers and any prospective End Users with whom a transaction has not yet completed that it is no longer authorised to act as a reseller.

 Termination of this Agreement shall not affect any licenses already validly issued to Customers or End Users prior to the date of termination, which shall continue to be governed by the EULA.
 Termination shall not limit either party's rights or remedies at law or in equity in the case of breach by the other party.